 About Kaitlyn

 Dr. Kaitlyn Goldsmith holds a Ph.D. in Clinical Psychology and is a Registered Psychologist in the province of B.C.
-She is currently a faculty member in the Department of Psychology at the University of British Columbia, teaching Human Sexuality.
+She is an Adjunct Professor in the Department of Psychology at the University of British Columbia (UBC) and a Clinical Instructor in the Department of Obstetrics & Gynaecology at UBC.

 5